 Having shoulder pain feels rubbish.
-We use our arms a lot so that means it can hurt, a lot.
+We use our arms a lot so that means your shoulder can can hurt, a lot!
 A common diagnosis you might be given is one of ‘impingement’ or ‘rotator cuff tear’.
 Impingement relates to pain believed to be coming from one of the structures above the ‘ball’ and under the top of the ‘socket’.
-Either tendons (how a muscle attached to the bone) or a bursa (a fluid filled sac between a tendon and a bone).
+Either from tendons (how a muscle attached to the bone) or from the bursa (a fluid filled sac between a tendon and a bone).
 Rotator cuff tears we will come on to later.
 Typically you may feel pain in the upper arm, or near to the shoulder with both diagnoses.

 ‘Impingement’ – you’ll find out later why we keep putting it in those inverted commas.

 - ultrasound scan at which you were told ‘yes, you have impingement’

 - x-ray and been told that you have a bone that needs scraping away.

 - MRI scan showing a rotator cuff tendon tear

 You may have also been told that the scan shows that a bone is rubbing against the tendon.

 Sometimes this leads to you being offered surgery.
 Now that is pretty drastic so let’s look at the evidence behind firstly one type of surgery known as sub acromial decompression .

 A study called the CSAW trial was published in November 2017.
 In the trial they did something very interesting.
 They compared 3 groups of people who had been suffering with shoulder pain for more than 3 months.
 These people had tried a steroid injection and had no full rotator cuff muscle/tendon tears.
 They randomly put people into one of the following 3 groups .